 Highlights of your voyage include the village of Giverny and Monet’s evocative house and garden, exploring Honfleur, a charming French harbour made famous from artists’ paintings, and strolling through Rouen, the historic capital of Normandy, as well as an unforgettable excursion to the famous Normandy beaches.

-7 night / 8 day cruise holiday by First Class rail (Standard Premier Class on Eurostar) at either end of the cruise with private taxi transfers in Paris and including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,450 per person – save up to £750 per couple (based on 2 people travelling together staying in a E grade cabin, departing on 18th March 2021).
+7 night / 8 day cruise holiday by First Class rail (Standard Premier Class on Eurostar) at either end of the cruise with private taxi transfers in Paris and including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,450 per person – save up to £750 per couple (based on 2 people travelling together staying in a E grade cabin).
 Please note this price includes the special offer discount of £375 per person and that prices may vary for other dates and cabin types.

 Upgrade to a C grade French balcony cabin from an additional £600 per person – save up to £1,034 per couple